-In June 2011, I wrote a Corporate E-Newsletter about the National Labor Relations Board (NLRB) “Facebook Firing” cases that provided guidance to employers regarding whether their social media policies were overbroad under the National Labor Relations Act (NLRA).
+In June 2011, I wrote a Business E-Newsletter about the National Labor Relations Board (NLRB) “Facebook Firing” cases that provided guidance to employers regarding whether their social media policies were overbroad under the National Labor Relations Act (NLRA).
 Since then, the NLRB’s acting general counsel (GC) has released two reports, which interpret the language in social media policies and address specific disciplinary actions in response to employee use of social media.
 The second report released on January 24, 2012 (Second Report) highlights certain provisions in social media policies that surprisingly violate the NLRA.
 Thus, even the most well-drafted social media policies may run afoul of the NLRA if not kept up-to-date.

 As a reminder, Section 7 of the NLRA protects the rights of both union and non-union employees to engage in “concerted activities,” which includes discussions about wages, hours, or terms and conditions of employment.
 It also grants employees the rights to engage in concerted activities not only with each other, but with the public as well.
 Section 8 of the NLRA further provides that it is an unfair labor practice for employers “to interfere with, restrain, or coerce employees in the exercise of the rights guaranteed in [S]ection 7.”
 An employer’s work rule may be found in violation of the NLRA if it is “reasonably construed” to restrict or prohibit Section 7 activity, even if the rule has never been enforced in such a way.

 The Second Report details the GC’s interpretation of the NLRA as applied to 14 cases presenting emerging social media issues.
 This article focuses on the most common provisions used in social media policies: